July 24, 2024 companion plants for alyssum

 Watering: Keep soil moist but not waterlogged.

-Location: Ideal for borders and containers.
+Location: Good for borders and containers.

 Care Tips

-• Deadhead to extend the blooming period.
+• Deadhead to make the blooming period last longer.

 7. Lobelia